alwi2022/GalaxyCom/README.md

 # Galaxy Com API Documentation

 ## 📌 Introduction
-Galaxy Com API powers an eCommerce platform for a computer store, featuring dynamic product listings and a user-friendly interface.
+Galaxy Com API powers an eCommerce platform for a featuring dynamic product listings and a user-friendly interface.
 The application integrates multiple technologies to offer a seamless shopping experience for users.

 ## 🚀 Base URL
 ```